 Avocados are rich in healthy fats and fibre.
 The good fats in avos come from monounsaturated and polyunsaturated fatty acids and can be stored in the body and used for energy.

 Coffee or caffeine is fine to consume if you need a burst of energy.
 Caffeine can quickly pass from your bloodstream to your brain and increases the production of epinephrine.
 This hormone stimulates the body and brain to make you feel alert and focused.

-Oranges are famous for their high vitamin C content but also contain antioxidant compounds that can provide protection from oxidative stress which can make you feel fatigued.
+Oranges are famous for their high vitamin C content but also contain compounds that can provide protection from oxidative stress which can make you feel fatigued.

 Wholegrains - just one cup of brown rice provides about 88% of the RDI for manganese, a mineral that helps your enzymes break down carbohydrates and proteins to generate energy.